phanturne/metadachi-old/README.md

 [MacOS-image]: https://img.shields.io/badge/-MacOS-black?logo=apple
 [Linux-image]: https://img.shields.io/badge/-Linux-333?logo=ubuntu

-Unlock boundless productivity with Metadachi, our cross-platform AI assistant.
-Available on desktop and web, it seamlessly handles text, image, and audio generation with lightning-fast global hotkeys.
-Experience unparalleled efficiency, effortlessly navigating tasks and elevating your workflow with the ultimate AI companion!
+Boost your productivity with Metadachi, our cross-platform AI assistant available on desktop and web.
+With quick access to many AI tools, effortlessly navigate tasks and elevating your workflow.
+Our platform also fosters community collaboration by providing a space for developers to share AI prompts, templates, and generations.

 > This project builds on the outstanding work by the author and contributors of [ChatGPT Next Web](https://github.com/ChatGPTNextWeb/).